-If we are unable to proceed at all, any payment already received will be returned to your client, but no interest will be added.
+If we are unable to proceed at all, we will explain why and any payment already received will be returned to your client, but no interest will be added.

-Each case is different and some cases may take considerable time to underwrite, depending on your client's state of health and/or the depth of information provided.
+Every case is different and some cases may take considerable time to underwrite, depending on your client's state of health and/or the depth of information provided.
 To help reduce delays in the underwriting process, ensure your client provides up to date and detailed information about their state of health.